VideoJuegosUN/Design/source.md

 ###SONY (I)

-* A mediados de los 90 Sony apareció tras un proyecto iniciado con Nintendo (denominado SNES PlayStation), que consistía en un periférico para SNES con lector de CD.
-Al final Nintendo rechazó la propuesta de Sony, puesto que Sega había desarrollado algo parecido sin tener éxito, y Sony lanzó independientemente PlayStation.<!-- .element: class="fragment" data-fragment-index="1"-->
+* In the mid-90 Sony reappear after a project started with Nintendo (SNES called PlayStation) consisting of a peripheral for SNES with CD.
+At the end Nintendo Sony rejected the proposal, since Sega had developed something similar without success, and Sony launched PlayStation  independently.<!-- .element: class="fragment" data-fragment-index="1"-->

-* En el 2000 Sony lanzó el anticipado Play Station 2<!-- .element: class="fragment" data-fragment-index="2"-->
+* In 2000 Sony launches the anticipatory
+Play Station 2.<!-- .element: class="fragment" data-fragment-index="2"-->

 <img height="200" src="fig/sony1.bmp"><!-- .element: class="fragment" data-fragment-index="2"-->